 - 2. Fees for the administration of anesthesia (other than local infiltration) necessary for performance of special diagnostic x-ray procedures.

 - 3. Fees for an office call which might include treatment of patient either immediately before or following the interpretation of a diagnostic x-ray.

 - D. DOCUMENTATION FOR INTERPRETATIONS OF DIAGNOSTIC IMAGING PROCEDURES Interpretations of diagnostic imaging procedures reported separately for payment must include the following minimum information, either as a separate document or within the main body of the patient's record:

 - Patient's name and other appropriate identifier (date of birth, Social Security number, record number, etc.)

 - Referring/Ordering physician name

 - Name or type of procedure performed

 - Date and time procedure was performed

 - Name of interpreting physician

 - Date and time interpretation was performed

 - Body of the report, including

 - o Procedures and materials

 - o Findings

 - o Limitations

 - Complications

 - o Clinical issues

-- o Comparisons, when indicated and available
+- \circ Comparisons, when indicated and available

 - Clinical impression and diagnosis, including differential diagnosis when appropriate

-- Legible signature (holographic or electronic)
+• Legible signature.
+Refer to Policy Memo 1, XI, 4 for specific signature requirements.
 Records containing only documentation of diagnostic impressions, such as "Chest x-ray normal," "Chest x-ray shows CHF," and even more cryptic notations such as "CXR reviewed," are insufficient to support payment and must not be billed as a separately reported diagnostic imaging or interpretation.